-ARTI was finally granted public funding to further develop autonomous mobile robot technologies (more on this coming soon).
+ARTI was finally granted public funding by the FFG, the Austrian Research Promotion Agency, to further develop autonomous mobile robot software technologies, the ARTI AI Kits!

-The transportation of goods and especially moving inventory from place to place are very common tasks.
-As good as every warehouse has to shift inventory around, this also applies in retail or production.
-It is a tedious task and it takes a lot of time where other crucial work could have been done and that’s why it is typically automated with robots.
-Early systems like Autonomous Mobile Robots (AMRs) or Automated Guided Vehicles (AGVs) are hitting the boundary of flexibility and performance due to several limitations.
-The next generation of AGVs are getting intelligent and that’s why they are called Intelligent Guided Vehicles (IGVs).
+The transportation of goods, especially moving production items from one place to another, is a very common task in the industry.
+As good as every warehouse has to shift inventory around, this applies to retail or production.
+It is a tedious task that takes a lot of time when other crucial work could have been done.
+That’s why it is typically automated with robots.
+Due to several limitations, early systems like Autonomous Mobile Robots (AMRs) or Automated Guided Vehicles (AGVs) are hitting the boundary of flexibility and performance.
+The next generation of AGVs is getting intelligent, and that’s why they are called Intelligent Guided Vehicles (IGVs).

-AMRs and AGVs have limited sensory information and therefore heavily rely on assumptions like an evenly flat floor, good lighting conditions and much more.
-Future use-cases require solutions beyond state-of-the-art, such that robots can seamlessly be integrated everywhere.
-No matter if the operating area is indoor, outdoor, across several floors, unstructured environments or in highly dynamic environments.
+AMRs and AGVs have limited sensory information and heavily rely on assumptions like an evenly flat floor, good lighting conditions, and much more.
+Future use cases require solutions beyond the state-of-the-art, such that robots can seamlessly be integrated everywhere.
+No matter if the operating area is indoor or outdoor, across several floors, in unstructured environments or in highly dynamic environments.
 Higher moving speeds and better overall performance in precision can reduce costs by 35% for end customers!

-The robot needs to understand where it is currently located and where it should go.
-This is done by using a predefined map of the operation area and today’s systems have limited map sizes and still work on 2D.
-As you probably have noticed, the left image is showing a 2D office area and the right one demonstrates a glimpse of a 3D map captured during a training session.
-This provides much more information to the AI for planning and reasoning which is crucial to understand what is dangerous and what to do next.
+Where is Artificial Intelligence – AI used to develop software for autonomous mobile robots?
+The answer is, nearly everywhere!
+The robot must understand where it is currently located and where it should go.
+This is done using a predefined map of the operation area, and today’s systems have limited map sizes and still work in 2D.
+As you probably have noticed, the left image shows a 2D office area and the right demonstrates a glimpse of a 3D map captured during a training session.
+This provides much more information to the AI for planning and reasoning, which is crucial to understand what is dangerous and what to do next.
 Increasing the speed with knowledge and not just by adding more power.

-The real next gen does not stop at 3D perception but thats just the start for a completely self-organizng robotic fleet.
-Keep on track for news and updated on the latest tech!
+The real next-gen does not stop at 3D perception, but that’s just the start for a completely self-organising autonomous mobile robotic fleet.
+Keep on track for news and updates on the latest technology!